-To ensure the security of our student body, all parents and visitors are required to report to the Elementary School office prior to proceeding further into the building or the campus.
+To ensure the security of our student body, all parents and visitors are required to report to the Early Childhood / Elementary School office prior to proceeding further into the building or the campus.
 The doors to our buildings are kept closed and locked, and visitors must buzz the office to enter.
 Visitors must present their licenses to be scanned and receive a visitor's sticker badge.
 This policy applies even if a parent or visitor is entering the campus only briefly.
-Parents who are dropping off forgotten lunches, backpacks etc. should leave them at the office, pre-labeled with your son's name and teacher.
-We will call your son down from class to pick it up.
-Parents and visitors who arrive during regular school hours should be aware that our students use the parking lot as their play area during recess.
-The parking lot is therefore unavailable for parking from 10:40-11:35 am, and from 2:05-3:00 pm, Monday-Thursday, and from 10:15-11:00 am, and 12:40-1:25 pm, on Friday.
+Parents who are dropping off forgotten lunches, backpacks etc. should leave these items at the office, pre-labeled with their son's name and teacher.
+Your son will be called down from class to pick it up.